dcf1007/433Dimmer_hacking/04-Monitoring_the_commands/README.md

 ## 2024-07-18 Draft of the code
 Implemented first version of the code based on the scripts created for [01 - Reading the signal](/01-Reading_the_signal) The resulting script is [monitor.py](/04-Monitoring_the_commands/monitor.py)

 ## 2024-07-23 Receiving commands in real time
 The script is now able to continuously monitor, identify the start of a data packet, receive repeats and generate a consensus code for the received signal in real time

-## 2024-07-23 Receiving and identifying commands in real timed
+## 2024-07-23 Receiving and identifying commands in real time
+Removed creating the consensus for the repeats.
+There are some buttons which should react to every repeat.
+For example if we keep the brightness buttons pressed.
-Implemented the functionality to identify a saved remote and check the received command against the list of saved commands
+Implemented the functionality to identify a saved remote and check the received command against the list of saved commands generated with [decode.py](/02-Capturing_the_commands/decode.py)